 When unintentional, they could have been created in a number of ways.
 Some of the most common include:

 a.) an inexperienced person using the CMS & unknowingly generating a new page.

 b.) during a website migration when a page has been overlooked.

 c.) when a page that was meant to be removed remains live even after internal links have been deleted.

 d.) deleting a parent page (i.e. a category page) after a child page (i.e. a product page) has been created.

-As you can see, it’s not hard to accidentally create an orphaned page.
-What’s more, if no one is on the lookout for them, they can go unnoticed for a very long time.
+As you can see, it's not hard to accidentally create an orphan page.
+What's more, if no one is on the lookout for them, they can go unnoticed for a very long time.

-HOW DO ORPHANED PAGES AFFECT SEO & USER EXPERIENCE?
+HOW DO ORPHAN PAGES AFFECT SEO & USER EXPERIENCE?

-What about orphaned pages & sitemaps or external links?
+What about orphan pages & sitemaps or external links?

-If your orphaned pages are included on your sitemap, search engines can find & index them.
+If your orphan pages are included on your sitemap, search engines can find & index them.
 While this might sound like a good thing, it can prove troublesome.
 Consider the following scenarios.

 a.) contains content that's very, very similar to another page on your site.
 If Google views it as a doorway page, you could be penalised.